European Central Bank’s stimulus train to keep on rolling

 FRANKFURT, Germany (AP) — The European Central Bank left its key stimulus policies unchanged on Thursday, with almost a trillion euros (dollars) still in the pipeline to bolster the eurozone economy’s rebound from the severe coronavirus recession.

+ECB President Christine Lagarde said the economy had shown “a strong rebound in activity” since the lockdowns eased but remained “well below” pre-virus levels.

+She said high uncertainty about the path of the economy’s recovery meant that “ample monetary stimulus remains necessary” and repeated intentions to keep the ECB’s pandemic emergency bond purchase stimulus running through mid-2021.

-The pause may only be a prelude to even more stimulus later this year as the ECB and global counterparts like the U.S. Federal Reserve make clear their determination to maintain their massive support to the economy to limit the damage from the virus outbreak.
+The comments may be a prelude to even more stimulus later this year as the ECB and global counterparts like the U.S. Federal Reserve make clear their determination to maintain their massive support to the economy to limit the damage from the virus outbreak.

 The bank’s governing council made the decision Thursday to keep benchmark interest rates, the size of its bond-buying stimulus programs and its outlook unchanged.